 There was a very large elephant in the Stanford University conference rooms at the Medicine X conference, and it’s only now that I have recovered enough to raise one tentative hand in the air to interrupt the self-congratulatory high-fives of health tech insiders – the so-called urban datasexuals (about whom I’ve previously written on my other site, The Ethical Nag: Marketing Ethics for the Easily Swayed).

-Here’s an example: one self-tracker reported his gee-whiz revelation that traffic jams and meetings raise his stress level – this according to his wristwatch sensor that monitors heart rate and overlays said data on his Outlook calendar.
+Here’s an example: one self-tracker reported his gee-whiz revelation after four years of careful tracking (!) that traffic jams and meetings raise his stress level – this according to his wristwatch sensor that monitors heart rate and overlays said data on his Outlook calendar.
 Please note: I would have willingly told him that for free before he shelled out $200 for the new watch.

 Consider also the example of Larry Smarr, a very sharp astrophysicist with a background in supercomputing and founder of the Calit2 research centres located at both UC San Diego and UC Irvine.
 He’s been a committed self-tracker for about five years.
 Larry recently told an Orange County Register interviewer that he wears a Fitbit and Zeo on a daily basis, and a heart rate monitor when exercising.
 He also analyzes his own stool samples – I am not making this up! – by freezing and then sending them off to labs to investigate the contents, all in the pursuit of science and insights about his own fascinating self.